will-thompson-k/deeplearning-nlp-models/README.md

 This is a compact review for those interested in getting into the weeds of dl-nlp model architectures.
 Other repos I found too sprawling to follow.
 This project sprung out of my own self-study.
-( <ins>Note</ins>: These models are not adequately trained to be used in production.
+( <ins>Note</ins>: These models are not adequately trained to be used in production, nor are they being benchmarked against a val/test set.
 )

 ## Contents